Plancke/hypixel-php/README.md

  ));
  ```

 All of these options are optional.
-They are provided above withtheir default values.
+They are provided above with their default values.

 Once you have the API Object you can call the getter functions